Study Types

 Explain your decision and suggest an improved version.

-Agreement can be measured in many ways; this study used Cohen’s kappa measure [14].
-The study found moderate agreement on the simple requirements dataset, and poor agreement on the more complex requirements.
-However, evaluating machine ratings may not be the same as human-human ratings and is an open area of research [15].
+The authors then evaluated the LLM’s output against human raters, to assess how well the LLM matched experts.
+Agreement can be measured in many ways; this study used Cohen’s kappa measure [14] and found moderate agreement for simple requirements, and poor agreement for more complex requirements.
+However, evaluating machine judgment may not be the same as human-human judgments, and is an open area of research [15].

 Advantages